why make this recipe

 - Cholesterol: 0mg

-Keywords: smoothie, protein smoothie, green smoothie, healthy drink, quick snack
+Keywords: smoothie, green smoothie, protein smoothie, healthy drink, vegan